Who Pays if the Other Driver Has No Insurance?

 I authored the eBook, “Uninsured, Hit-and-Run, and Underinsured Motorist Coverage in Illinois” which you can download for free.
 If you are in Illinois, we would be happy to help you with your major underinsured or uninsured insurance claim.
 Let us fight for you to get the compensation you deserve.

 You can concentrate on recovering from your injuries while our law firm concentrates on obtaining the best possible settlement on your behalf.
-Contact us for a no obligation free consultation (312)766-1000.
+Email us at email@example.com or call for a no obligation free consultation (312)766-1000.